Iliya Dyakov

 Iliya Dyakov (Bulgarian: Илия Дяков; born 29 September 1963) is a Bulgarian former footballer who played as a defender.
 He was selected for the Bulgaria squad at the 1986 FIFA World Cup but did not play.
 He did play in the qualifying campaigns for the 1986 tournament, winning 5 caps.
-In club football, he spent his whole career in his native country, where he represented his hometown club Dobrudzha Drobich, CSKA Sofia, and Slavia Sofia.
+In club football, he spent his whole career in his native country, where he represented his hometown club Dobrudzha Dobrich, CSKA Sofia, and Slavia Sofia.

+He is married to Paulina Nikolova, a group rhythmic gymnast who competed for Bulgaria and is the 1985 World Group all-around champion.
+Together they have 3 children, Paola, Denis and Stiliana who is a successful rhythmic gymnast.